 But after IJ got involved the city backed down.
 They dropped the Eminent Domain threat and even paid the Thomases for some damage to their building caused by construction on the Hotel.

 Petition to Dismiss

 The city of Elberton, Georgia has decided to get into the hotel and restaurant business—and is taking a family business’s property to do it.

 Robert and Rina Thomas own a little, 567-square-foot office building on the Public Square in Elberton, Georgia.
-They have operated their chicken wholesaler business in the building—6 South Public Square—for 18 years, the last 13 as the owners.
-Rina grew up in Elberton, while Bob has called the town home for 30 years.
+They have operated their chicken wholesaler business in the building—6 South Public Square—since 1998, and have owned the building since 2003.
+Rina grew up in Elberton, while Bob has called the town home for more than 30 years.

 Rina and Bob love their building; its central location means plenty of friendly visitors throughout the day.
 Rina and Bob also use it to get involved in local politics and to sell tickets for a nearby, non-profit community theater.

-Once renovations are complete, the city has made it clear that the hotel will be a private business.
-Even though the city owns the hotel, it plans to lease it out to private operators.
-The city just leased out the restaurant to a private owner.
+The city made it clear that the hotel would be a private business once renovations were complete.
+Even though the city owns the hotel, it planned to and did lease it out to private operators.
 Elberton’s city manager explained: “This is a standard lease.
 We are not having anything to do with the day-to-day operation.
 This is a private business with a private owner.”
+1

 Six South Public Square is not for sale.